TeamGalt/GaltExTradingDesktop/Readme.md

 ## License

+LLX - Libertarian License Xtended

-Take all you can, leave nothing behind.
+Take all you can, leave nothing behind